krishnaxpatel/data-analytics-projects/Project1/README.md

 ![Workflow Diagram](images/data_validation.png)

-The original format of the raw data that was downloaded from the EIA database stored data in the wide format.
-To begin analysis I needed to format the files in the long format for each year and combine them into one data file.
+The original format of the raw data that was downloaded from the EIA database stored data in the wide format and were all in separate data files.
+To begin analysis I needed to merge the data files for each year and then format the files from wide to long.
 This is where R came in handy!

-**R Code Used for Merging Energy Production Datasets:**
+**R Code Used for Merging and Formatting the CO2 Emissions Data files:**

-**Summary of the code:** The code performs a series of data manipulation tasks to combine, clean, and reshape CO2 emissions data from multiple CSV files, resulting in a merged and reshaped format for thedataset.
+**Code Summary:** The code performs a series of data manipulation tasks to combine, clean, and reshape CO2 emissions data from multiple CSV files, resulting in a merged and reshaped format for the dataset.

 First, we will install and load in the necessary packages in R. Then we will create a vector that contains the years from 2013 to 2023, which represents our data files.
 We will need to also create an empty list where our dfs will be stored once our CSV files are read.
 The **for loop** is then used to iterate through every year in the "years" vector.
 The CSV files are read and put into a df named data.
 The dplyr function **rename()** changes the original CO2 column name to the shorter, year specific name.